y-takefuji/6_skills_for_data_scientists/README.md

 Machine learning is equivalent to forming the relationship function f(): y=f(X) or Y=f(X) X=(x1,x2,...,xn)
-True associations or genuine relationships between the target and features: relationships beween x1 and y, x2 and y,..., xn and y.
+True associations or genuine relationships between the target and features: single relationships beween x1 and y, x2 and y,..., xn and y.
+Pair relationships between x1 and x2 and y, x1 and x3 and y,..., xx-1 and xn and y. complex relationship among multiple variables

 3 key elements: the data distribution, examining the statistical relationship between the variables, and assessing the statistical validity through the p-value